 Fourth, create a budget and stick to it.
 This will help you keep track of your spending and make sure that your money is going where it should be going.
 If you’re unable to stick to a budget on your own, there are plenty of resources out there that can help, including books, articles, and even apps.

 Finally, know when to ask for help.
-If you feel like you’re being pressured into making financial decisions or if you’re worried about someone gaining access to your finances, don’t hesitate to reach out to a trusted family member, friend, or financial professional for help.
+If you sense someone is pressuring you to make financial decisions or have concerns about somebody gaining access to your finances, take action and contact a trusted family member, friend, or financial professional for assistance without delay.

 Elder financial abuse is a serious problem, but it’s one that we can all help to prevent.
 By following the tips in this article, we can all do our part to keep our elderly loved ones safe from financial predators.
-If you suspect that someone you know is being abused, don’t hesitate to reach out to the authorities or a trusted loved one for help.
+If you suspect someone you know is being abused, don’t hesitate to contact the authorities or a trusted loved one for help.
 With everyone’s help, we can put a stop to elder financial abuse.